fromtaoyuanhsinchuuuu/TBW-hackathon/README.md

-# AssetFi: Revolutionizing Idle Asset Management with NFTs
+# AssetFi: Bridging Real-World Assets with DeFi through NFTs

 AssetFi is an innovative platform that bridges the gap between real-world assets (RWA) and blockchain technology.
 By tokenizing idle assets into NFTs, AssetFi unlocks liquidity, creates new investment opportunities, and introduces a decentralized marketplace for seamless asset management.